Gear, Hunting, Travel Tips

 - Bow hunters should have a minimum 60 lb draw weight and minimum 1-inch wide broadheads.
 If you wish to hunt with a lesser draw weight, we invite

-- Note: The hard gun case used to travel with can be left behind at the Inuit community’s hotel while you are out on the hunt.
+you to contact our outfitter’s bow-hunting expert beforehand. - Soft padded gun or hard bow case for transporting your weapon during the hunt. *The hard gun case used to travel with can be left behind at the Inuit community’s hotel while you are out on the hunt.

-- Optional: High quality 8 power binoculars.
+- High quality 8 power binoculars.

-- Optional: Knife with a 4 or 5-inch blade.
+- Knife with a 4 or 5-inch blade.

-- Optional: Small fanny pack kept under the insulating layers to store camera batteries and keep them from draining.
+- Small fanny pack kept under the insulating layers to store camera batteries and keep them from draining.

-Other Items
+Other Suggested Items

 - A roll of heavy duty Duct Tape.